critfinds/Milyzway-Scanner/README.md

 ![milyzwaylogo.png](/milyzwayscanner.jpg)

-A modular, asynchronous vulnerability scanner for web applications and smart contracts, now with enhanced detection capabilities and a more interactive CLI.
+A modular, asynchronous vulnerability scanner for web applications now with enhanced detection capabilities and a more interactive CLI.

 ## Features